 - The South American-style steakhouse is a staple in Arinsal with options like Pampa Arinsal, Ruta 40 and Hunters Sports Bar & Grill.

 Also, if you want to enjoy the weather in winter from inside a restaurant, there are a few remote, on-mountain dining options.
-These will take some getting to by the view from perched on a mountain makes the trip worthwhile:
+These will take some getting to, but the view from perched on a mountain makes the trip worthwhile:

 By the time the snow is on the slopes, the big shopping festival in November is over.
 But there is still plenty in the stores, including some great Christmas shopping options.